bihealth/bih-cluster/bih-cluster/docs/how-to/connect/gpu-nodes.md

 The cluster has seven nodes with four Tesla V100 GPUs each: `hpc-gpu-{1..7}` and one node with 10 A40 GPUs: `hpc-gpu-8`.

 Connecting to a node with GPUs is easy.
-You request one or more GPU cores by adding a generic resources flag to your Slurm job submission via `srun` or `sbatch`.
+You request one or more GPU cores by adding a generic resources flag to your Slurm job submission via `srun` or `sbatch` in addition to the `--partition gpu` flag:

 - `--gres=gpu:tesla:COUNT` will request NVIDIA V100 cores.
 - `--gres=gpu:a40:COUNT` will request NVIDIA A40 cores.